markfinger/python-react/README.md

 - `path_to_source` — a path to a JS or JSX file which exports the component.
 If the path is relative, django's static file finders will be used to find the file.
-- `props` *optional* — a dictonary that will be serialised to JSON and passed in to the component as props during the renderering process.
+- `props` *optional* — a dictonary that will be serialised to JSON and passed to the component during the renderering process.
-- `to_static_markup` *optional* — a boolean indicating that React's `render_to_static_markup`
-  method should be used for the rendering.
-Set this to True if you are rendering the component to static HTML and React will not be used on the client-side.
+- `to_static_markup` *optional* — a boolean indicating that React's `renderToStaticMarkup` method should be used for the rendering.
+Defaults to `False`, which causes React's `renderToString` method to be used.
 - `watch_source` *optional* — a boolean indicating that the renderer should watch your source files and rebuild the component everytime it changes.
 Defaults to `True`, in development.
 - `json_encoder` *optional* — a class which is used to encode the JSON which is sent to the